SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Conclusions

 \begin{itemize} \item[1.]
-We derived the B-fields morphology from the thermal dust polarization which showed the highly ordered yet complex field structure.
+We derived the B-field morphology from thermal dust polarization observed by SOFIA/HAWC+, which shows the highly ordered yet complex B-field structure.
 The field lines are wrapped and bent around the peak intensity (where the gas is densest, Figure \ref{fig:LIC_maps}).
-The tip of the the bending fields points towards the star cluster R$\,$136.
+The tip of the bending fields points towards the star cluster, R$\,$136.

 \item[2.]
 We performed velocity field analysis on two different gas tracers.
-One is expected to trace hotter and more diffuse gas ([\textsc{CII}]), and the other cold and dense gas (CO).
+One is expected to trace warmer and more diffuse gas ([\textsc{CII}]), and the other cold and dense gas (CO).
 Our analysis indicates a complex dynamic structure but organized with multiple gas components and wing-like structures.
-The change from the blue- to redshifted gas is directly related to the change in morphology of magnetic fields.
+The change from the blue- to red-shifted gas is directly related to the B-field morphology change.
 Furthermore, the position-velocity diagrams showed possible multi expanding-shells in 30 Dor.

 \item[3.]
-We compared the B-fields inferred by the VGT of both [CII] and CO and showed that mostly aligns with the one by the thermal dust polarization observed by SOFIA/HAWC+ in the South, while in the North numerous misalignment vectors are seen (Figure \ref{fig:VGT}).
+We compared the B-fields obtained using the VGT of both [CII] and CO and showed that the B-fields mostly align with the one inferred from thermal dust polarization observed by SOFIA/HAWC+ in the South, while in the North, numerous misalignment vectors are seen (Figure \ref{fig:VGT}).
 CO line shows anti-alignment at dense gas, and C[II] complementary illustrates the miss-alignment at more diffuse regions.

 \item[4.]
-The miss-alignment between the B-fields induced by the VGT and the thermal dust polarization evidences the local gravitational collapse, because it could pull the gas along the fields, the VGs are thus parallel rather than perpendicular to the field lines.
+The miss-alignment between the B-fields induced by the VGT and the thermal dust polarization evidences the local gravitational collapse because it could pull the gas along the fields; the VGs are thus parallel rather than perpendicular to the field lines.

 \item[5.]
-We showed that the probability distribution function (PDF) of the gas column density (Figure \ref{fig:pdf_NH}) exhibits a power-law tail, which is the sign of gravitational collapse.
-This is consistent with the constraints by the velocity gradients.
+We showed that the probability distribution function (PDF) of the gas column density (Figure \ref{fig:pdf_NH}) exhibits a power-law tail, which is a sign of gravitational collapse.
+This is consistent with the constraints of the velocity gradients.